KozmunkasKalman/quicksilver/README.md

 > [!WARNING]
 > The Quicksilver compiler (qsc) is currently very early in development, as of the latest commit its only able to handle exit codes, and 8-bit unsigned integer variables on the stack, with basic addition.

+## Language concept:

+Inspired by multiple languages, such as Haskell, HolyC, and Python

+The Quicksilver programming language is designed to be simultaneously low and high level: it uses semi-direct types, while also having simple and readable syntax.

+My goal with this language is be able to compile the compiler with the compiler (rewrite the compiler in quicksilver and have it successfully compile).
+Eventually I'm planning to also make a shell interpreter for this, like `ghci` or `python`

 ## Syntax concept examples:

 Printing: